jab0079/COMP4300-P1/README.md

 	src/gprCode - contains all source files for the gprSim

 	src/pipeCode - contains all source files for the pipeSim

+	src/scoCode - contains all source files for the scoSim

 	src/utils     - contains all utility source files used by all executables